CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 > (a) Agricultural crops <br />
 > (b) Pastures <br />
 > (c) Forests <br />
 > <br />
+> Tip: check figure 7 in the paper by Oetter et al, 2001.
+It shows the land use in the area. <br />
+> <br />
 > To do this, perform the following steps: <br />
 > <br />